oap-project/gazelle_plugin/docs/OAP-User-Guide.md

 1. Update the values for the following variables in OAP-TPCDS-TOOL/scripts/tool.conf based on your environment and needs.
 - SPARK_HOME: Point to the Spark home directory of your Spark setup.
 - TPCDS_KITS_DIR: The tpcds-kits directory you coped to the worker nodes in the above prepare process.
 For example, /home/oap/tpcds-kits
-- NAMENODE_ADDRESS: Your HDFS Namenod address in the format of host:port.
+- NAMENODE_ADDRESS: Your HDFS Namenode address in the format of host:port.
 - THRIFT_SERVER_ADDRESS: Your working node address on which you will run Thrift Server.
 - DATA_SCALE: The data scale to be generated in GB
 - DATA_FORMAT: The data file format.
 You can specify parquet or orc